-If you are serious about winning your fantasy league football championship, stay on top of your fantasy football team throughout the year.
+If you are serious about winning your fantasy league football championship, it is important to stay on top of your fantasy football team throughout the course of the year.

-Each week during the NFL fantasy football season, KFFL brings you its Fantasy Football Waiver Wire, which breaks down players to pick up.
-Be aggressive when picking up fantasy football free agents.
-Even if you do not need a player, you can tuck him away for depth or block others from adding him to their fantasy football team.
+Each week during the NFL fantasy football season, KFFL brings you its Fantasy Football Waiver Wire, which breaks down players to pick up in your league.
+Not being aggressive in picking up fantasy football free agents is not a wise move.
+Sometimes, even if you do not need the player for your starting lineup, it is wise to tuck the player away for depth as well as to block others from adding the player to their fantasy football team.

 Fantasy football free agents: Look to acquire

-The following players will have greater significance in deep fantasy football leagues.
-In shallow fantasy football leagues, they are not as high of a priority but should be considered based on your fantasy football team's needs.
+Fantasy football leagues come in all shapes, so the following players will have greater significance in deep fantasy football leagues.
+In shallow leagues, they are not as high of a priority but should be considered based on your fantasy football team's needs.